Erisa/Cliptok/README.md

 Once you have everything installed:
 1. Clone this repository and `cd` into the directory.
 2. Set the `CLIPTOK_TOKEN` environment variable to your bots token.
+3. If you're not deploying for Microsoft Community, edit the `config.json` to fit your needs.
-3. Compile the bot for production: `dotnet build -c Release`.
+4. Compile the bot for production: `dotnet build -c Release`.
-4. Run the bot: `dotnet run -c Release`
+5. Run the bot: `dotnet run -c Release`

 If you go with this method you will have to fork the bot to the background yourself, through the use of a process manager like `pm2` or a systemd service.